Frank Haffey: International

 On his full international debut Haffey saved a Bobby Charlton penalty in a 1–1 home draw versus England in 1960.
 In 1961, his second and final cap was also versus England.
-At Wembley, the inexperienced Scotland team with 4 debutants averaged less than 6 full caps per player pre-kick off.
-The game was 5–3 with 12 minutes to go.
+At Wembley, an inexperienced Scotland side featuring 4 debutants and averaging less than 6 full caps per player pre-kick off kept a high-scoring English attack at bay through large periods, and the game was poised at 5–3 with 12 minutes to go.
+However, two goals from Johnny Haynes, another from Bobby Smith and a third for Jimmy Greaves in the closing stages cemented Haffey's place in history.
 Scotland lost 9–3.
-Neither Haffey nor Bert McCann (5 caps) played for Scotland again even though McCann scored.
-Only one of the 4 debutants that day collected a career total of more than 4 caps meaning 5 of the team ended their international careers with 5 caps or less.
+Neither Haffey nor Motherwell's Bert McCann played for Scotland again.